 Louisiana Accountants: Salary and Employment Facts

-The Louisiana Workforce Commission considers the field of accounting to be so promising that it awarded it a five star rating more than once in recent years.
-This designation exemplifies occupations that have the best long-term outlook and wages in the state.
-The agency predicts that 1,250 jobs in accounting will become available on average each year between 2016 and 2026, not surprising for a state that’s increasingly being seen as friendly to business and industry of all kinds.
+The Louisiana Workforce Commission considers the accounting profession to be so promising that it awarded it a five-star rating more than once in recent years—a designation that exemplifies occupations that have the best long-term outlook and wages in the state.
+The agency predicts an increase from 10,830 to 11,170 accountants and auditors between 2018 and 2028.

-Louisiana is competitive at drawing manufacturers for a number of reasons, including its strong business climate, high quality workforce development program, access to national and international markets, and the many logistic benefits that come with the robust GIS-mapping technology used by state government.
+Louisiana is competitive at drawing manufacturers, thanks to its strong business climate, high quality workforce development program, access to national and international markets, and the many logistic benefits that come with the robust GIS-mapping technology used by state government.
 CenturyLink, Entergy, and Turner Industries are a few of the prominent companies headquartered in Louisiana and remain three of the chief employers of accountants and auditors in the state.

 Salaries for Louisiana Accountants in Different Specialized Roles